JamesIves/discord-wow-armory-bot/README.md

 ## Running the Application
 This application can be executed locally by running `$ python3 app.py`.
 This will initialize the script and connect the bot.
 If the bot has already been invited to a server it will change its status to online.

-There are a number of tests that can be ran by running `$ python3 tests.py` which check the returned data for accuracy.
+There are a number of tests that can be run using `$ python3 tests.py` which check returned values of core functions with sample API data for accuracy.

 ## Commands